FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/installation.md

 Execute the <span class="code">install </span>command to start the Transfer CFT installation procedure, replacing <span class="code">&lt;installation\_directory></span> with the directory where you want to install Transfer CFT.

 For a new installation, this directory should be empty or nonexistent.
 However, the installation directory can point to an existing installation in order to upgrade it.
-For more information on performing an upgrade, refer to <a href="#" class="MCXref xref">Migrate or upgrade Transfer CFT</a>.
+For more information on performing an upgrade, refer to <a href="" class="MCXref xref">Migrate or upgrade Transfer CFT</a>.

 You can use the following additional parameters: